sonatype-nexus-community/go-sona-types/README.md

 // Setup fake logger, use a real one when you consume this package logger, _ := logrus.NewNullLogger()

-// Obtains a pointer to an Server struct, with rational defaults set ossi := ossindex.Default(logger)
+// Obtains a pointer to a Server struct, with rational defaults set ossi := ossindex.Default(logger)

-// Obtains a pointer to an Server struct, with options you set ossi = ossindex.New(loggger, types.Options{Username: "username", Token: "token"})
+// Obtains a pointer to a Server struct, with options you set ossi = ossindex.New(loggger, types.Options{Username: "username", Token: "token"})

 // Audits a slice of purls, returns results or an error